AviRahimov/OOP_Assignment3/README.md

 3) `public static int getNumOfLines(String[])` - this function takes as argument a string array that contains filenames, the function is counting and returning the total number of lines in all files - it counts manually.
 4) `public static int getNumOfLinesThreads(String[])` - this function takes as argument a string array that contains filenames, the function is also counting the total number of lines for each file, but now using (new) thread for each file.
 5) `public static int getNumOfLinesThreadPool(String[])` - .this function takes as argument a string array that contains filenames, this function (third in a row!) is counting the total number of lines in all files but now using thread pool.
+6) `public static boolean CalculateRunningTime(int, int, int)` - this function takes as arguments three integers: n, seed, bound - for the first function in `Ex2_1`, it creates n files with bound and seed random number of lines and then calling each function 3,4,5 and calculating running time of each of them, at the end - it prints the results and returns true on success, if error accuses it prints error message and returns false.

 ### Thread_NumOfLines:
 this class is a helper class for performing fourth function from `Ex2_1` it extends JAVA's `Thread`.